 On October 24, 2019 the TSXV approved the filing of the earn in agreement for the Loveland Nickel Property.
-As a result, on December 9, 2019, the Company issued 300,000 post-consolidation common shares at fair value of \$51,000 (note 7).
+As a result, on December 9, 2019, the Company issued 300,000 post-consolidation common shares at fair value of \$51,000 (note 5).

 On December 18, 2019, the Company closed a non-brokered private placement equity financing of 7,373,265 units at a price of \$0.18 and 2,224,666 flow-through common shares at a price of \$0.18 and raised aggregate gross proceeds of \$1,727,628.
 Each unit issued consisted of one common share in the capital of the Company and one-half of one common share purchase warrant.
 Each warrant will entitle the holder to acquire one common share of the Company at an exercise price of \$0.25 for a period of 24 months from its date of issuance.
-All Securities issued pursuant to this offering will be subject to a hold period expiring April 19, 2020.
 The Company incurred total share issuance costs of \$343,639.
 The Company allocated a \$265,217 fair value to the warrants issued in conjunction with the private placement and \$21,445 to agent's warrants.
 The fair value of warrants was determined using the Black-Scholes Option Pricing Model with the following assumptions; expected life of 2 years, expected dividend yield of 0%, a risk-free interest rate of 1.73% and an expected volatility of 147.26%.

-On issuance, the Company bifurcated the flow-through shares into i) a flow-through share premium of \$88,987 that investors paid for the flow-through feature, which is recognized as a liability and; ii) share capital of
+On issuance, the Company bifurcated the flow-through shares into i) a flow-through share premium of \$88,987 that investors paid for the flow-through feature, which is recognized as a liability and; ii) share capital of \$311,453.
+To December 31, 2019, the Company expended \$Nil in eligible exploration expenditures and, accordingly, the flow-through liability was not reduced.